 At Branch, we like to say that we’re “getting back to getting each other’s back.”
 That’s what insurance is.
 Bringing people together to look out for one another.
 Contributing your share to build strength in numbers for your community.
 So when you’re the one who needs to call upon the community for assistance, you know they’ve got your back, too.

-It’s all just as true in 2022 as it was in 1752, when Ben Franklin started an early American home insurance company.
+It’s all just as true today as it was in 1752, when Ben Franklin started an early American home insurance company.
 Communities came together to pool their money, letting neighbors help neighbors in their time of need.

 While Ben Franklin lived through some extraordinary times, so do we.
 Pandemic.
 Unrest.
 Inflation.
 Today, even as the world around us may change, at Branch, our fundamental purpose remains the same.
 We protect our community and the people who trust us to do what’s right with their money.

 In this post, we’ll explain the impact the macro forces disrupting so much of daily life have on how we keep our members covered.
 And how we think about our role in the Branch community.